What is a catalyst? What is catalysis

-Catalysts are highly efficient substances; a small amount of catalyst can catalyze a large amount of reactants through catalysis.
+Catalysts are highly efficient substances; a small amount of catalyst can catalyze a large number of reactants through catalysis.
 It is therefore important for the process designers to have ample information about the catalysts and the role they play in altering the reaction rates of various reactions.
 Catalysts have revolutionized the manufacturing industry.
 Most of the industries involved in manufacturing products and commodities use catalysts to reduce the production cost and improve the rate of production.
 Even our body has various types of catalysts that play an important role in chemical reactions that occur inside our body, these are called enzymes.
 Catalysts play a very important role in today’s world and hence to have some knowledge about them will always be helpful.

 To know more about catalysts and catalysis, register with BYJU’S.